Antonio Bastardo, Relief Pitcher

 Birthplace: Hato Mayor, Dominican Republic

-Antonio Bastardo, relief pitcher for the Pittsburgh Pirates, was first signed by the Philadelphia Phillies in 2005.
+Antonio Bastardo, relief pitcher, was first signed by the Philadelphia Phillies in 2005.
 He pitched in their minor league system in 2008.

 Bastardo pitched in five games as a starting pitcher and 1 game of relief with the Phillies in 2009.
 He had a 6.46 ERA in 23.2 innings.
 He also pitched in 17 games in the minors.
 In 2010, he became a relief pitcher only.
 He pitched 18.2 innings in 25 games with the Phillies and he had a 4.34 ERA.